AsgardCms/Documentation/v2/getting-started/installation.md

 You can now login on `/auth/login` with your email and password asked during the install command.
 After you've logged in you'll be able to access the administration panel on the `/backend` URI.

 ### Feedback, ideas, etc.
-If you have **feedback** to give, **ideas** you would like implemented, by all means share them on the [dedicated uservoice page](http://asgardcms.uservoice.com/).
-Do not hesitate to share!
+If you have **feedback** to give, **ideas** you would like implemented, by all means share them on the [forum](http://forum.asgardcms.com) in the "Comments and Feedback" section.

 For **issues/bugs** your having, you can use the Github Issues to post those.
 All issues are grouped on the [AsgardCms/Platform](https://github.com/AsgardCms/Platform/issues) repository.

 If you just want to **talk**, join [our Slack channel](http://slack.asgardcms.com/).

-Thank you for your participation!

 ## <a name="updating-modules-and-themes" class="anchor" href="#updating-modules-and-themes"></a> Updating modules and themes

-It's important to know that a module and a theme, is just a simple composer package.
+It's important to know that a module and a theme, is just a simple **composer package**.
 Meaning that if your module has a dependency on another package or AsgardCms-module, you can add those in the `require` key of the `composer.json` file of your module.

 This also means that modules fetched via composer, **cannot** be edited, those changes will get overwritten in the next `composer update`.